orestaras/epub-translator-english-to-greek/README.md

 - Splits each XHTML into HTML-aware chunks (paragraphs, headers, etc.)
 - Sends chunks to **DeepSeek** (`deepseek-chat` by default) with a strict system prompt to **translate to Greek while preserving HTML**
 - Runs minimal QA (Greek-ratio & “long English runs”) and optional repair passes
-- Stitches everything back and writes a clean Greek EPUB with updated metadata (`lang="el"`)
+- Stitches everything back and writes a clean Greek EPUB

 ---